 Kelly Peterson (moderator) is Director of Digital Strategy at Independent Publishers Group, and brings 25 years of marketing and merchandising experience to her current role, helping major trade publishers, university presses, independent

 publishers, agents and authors maximize their eBook sales and marketing efforts at the major retailers.
-Prior to IPG, Kelly worked for INscribe Digital, and at Borders Group, Inc. for 14 years, initially at Waldenbooks and later running the eBook program.
+Prior to IPG, Kelly worked for INscribe Digital, and at Borders Group, Inc. for 14 years, initially at Waldenbooks and later running the eBook

-Oscar film annually (59 last year alone!) and is always ready with a book or movie recommendation.
+sees every nominated Oscar film annually (59 last year alone!) and is always ready with a book or movie recommendation.
 She believes each of us have the ability to change the world.

 IPG website | Kelly on Twitter

 Charlie Schroder, Head of Domestic Content Acquisition and New Verticals, Scribd (ms.)